spacetelescope/jwst_validation_notebooks/README.md

     jupyter notebook jwst_step_test.ipynb

-After you are finished writing your new notebook (following our style guide in the template) you will want to commit your changes and create a pull request.
+After you are finished writing your new notebook (following our style guide in the template) you will want to commit your changes and create a pull request (PR).
 First add and commit you changes.

     git status (to see changes)
     git add jwst_step_test.ipynb